Food for Life Gold Flagship School

 Want to know more?

-If you would like to visit our Gold school then please contact either Rowena Herbert (Head teacher) or Mark Backhouse (FfL Coordinator) directly at school on 01246 822324.
+If you would like to visit our Gold school then please contact either Claire Bailey (Acting head teacher) or Anna Brent (FfL Coordinator) directly at school on 01246 822324.

 Why were we the first school to be awarded with the DfE School Food Achievement Award?
 Find out from the video we submitted for our application below:

 We are very lucky to have a busy vegetable garden, an orchard and a fruit garden.
 We grow seasonal fruit and vegetables along with lots of delicious herbs.
-Mrs Boyce (our school cook)- uses the produce grown in our school dinners and cooking club.
-All our children are given the chance to grow organically with Mr Moore/Mrs Vernon (our Garden Champions) taking groups our every day.
-Check out the gardening page for more information.
+Mrs Boyce (our school cook) - uses the produce grown in our school dinners and cooking club.
+All our children are given the chance to grow food organically with Mr Moore/Mrs Vernon (our Garden Champions) taking groups our every day.
+Take a look at our gardening page for more information.

 Mrs Briggs and Mrs Collis (our cooking champions) teach us all how to cook as part of our work in Design Technology.
 We have a least one half term per school year dedicated to cooking plus the skills needed to be successful.
-Check out our curriculum map on the Curriculum Page to see what we are taught and when.
-We use our purpose designed Art & DT classroom (that includes a teachingf kitchen) for us to develop our cooking skills.
+Have a look at our curriculum map on the Curriculum Page to see what we are taught and when.
+We use our purpose designed Art & DT classroom (that includes a teaching kitchen) for us to develop our cooking skills.
 Now cooking in school is integrated into our everyday life.
 Throughout the year, we organise a range of food events in which every pupil in school will make something and sell during the days - we focus on educating our parents and the community about the food we create!

 Our school cook - Mrs Boyce - is wonderful.
 Along with the kitchen staff, she cooks our lunches from scratch using organic and Farm Assured produce.
 We have family dining which means we eat from crockery (and not flight trays), children serve each other and we spend time chatting while we eat.
 Lunchtime is not a quick sandwich but a delicious meal, served on plates, that is of a gold quality standard with locally sourced meat from Hardwick Farm.